-- To do this, first note that an Euler circuit begins with a vertex a and continues with an edge incident to a, say $\{a,b\}$ .
-The edge $\{a,b\}$ contributes 1 to $\deg(a)$ . - Each time the circuit passes through a vertex it contributes 2 to the vertex's degree, since the circuit enters via an edge incident with this vertex and leaves via another such edge. - Finally, the circuit terminates where it started, contributing 1 to $\deg(a)$ .
+• To do this, first note that an Euler circuit begins with a vertex a and continues with an edge incident to a, say $\{a,b\}$.
+The edge $\{a,b\}$ contributes 1 to $\deg(a)$.

+- Each time the circuit passes through a vertex it contributes 2 to the vertex's degree, since the circuit enters via an edge incident with this vertex and leaves via another such edge. - Finally, the circuit terminates where it started, contributing 1 to $\deg(a)$.
 Therefore, $\deg(a)$ must be even, because the circuit contributes 1 when it begins, 1 when it ends, and 2 every time it passes through a (if it ever does). - A vertex other than a has even degree because the circuit contributes 2 to its degree each time it passes through the vertex. - We conclude that if a connected graph has an Euler circuit, then every vertex must have even degree.

-Example 9.33 Solve the Königsberg bridge problem.
+Example 4.24 Solve the Königsberg bridge problem.

 Is this necessary condition for the existence of an Euler circuit also sufficient?
 That is, must an Euler circuit exist in a connected multigraph if all vertices have even degree?
+The next result is one of the first big theorems in graph theory.

-Theorem 9.9 A connected multigraph has an Euler circuit if and only if each of its vertices has even degree.
+Theorem 4.8 A connected multigraph has an Euler circuit if and only if each of its vertices has even degree.